pojntfx/green-guardian-gateway/README.md

 # GreenGuardian Gateway

-Serial to AWS IoT Gateway for GreenGuardian, a uni project for the HdM IoT course.
+AWS IoT Gateway for GreenGuardian, a uni project for the HdM IoT course.

 ## Overview